 An elementary teacher in the Gateway School District, King received a Jefferson Award, a program instituted by the American Institute for Public Service, in recognition of her work with RAMP (Raising Achievement in Monroeville and Pitcairn).
 As RAMP’s

 founder, King spends thirty hours a month outside her teaching job, coordinating volunteer tutors and creating incentives for kids to improve their grades.

 “Being a teacher gives you a direct line at making a difference in those that make up the present and the future,” she says.
 “RAMP, as a community collaborative effort by nature, is rewarding.
 I get to help people see how to make life better in the community

 where we live.
 I also get to help kids see that they have ownership in the community, and the community values them.”

 The program has been successful enough that it is being duplicated in other parts of Pennsylvania.

-King herself credits many people at IUP, particularly those in the College of Education and Educational Technology and the Professional Studies in Education Department, with her own passion for teaching and helping others succeed.
+King herself credits many people at IUP, particularly those in the College of Education and Communications and the Professional Studies in Education Department, with her own passion for teaching and helping others succeed.